Buffalo Bills safety Damar Hamlin collapses on field after making tackle

 A stretcher and ambulance were brought out onto the field, reporters at the game said on Twitter.
 Hamlin was given CPR on the field, the Monday Night Football broadcast reported.
 He was eventually placed on a stretcher and given oxygen as he was taken off in an ambulance to a local hospital, CBS Sports reported.

+According to a statement from the league, Hamlin is in critical condition at a local hospital.

 Players were seen crying as Hamlin was on the field for more than 15 minutes.
-The game has been temporarily suspended.
+After being temporarily suspended, the game was officially suspended for the night.

 Former Steeler Ryan Shazier said on Twitter that he is praying for Hamlin.
 Shazier retired in 2020 after suffering a spinal cord injury against the Cincinnati Bengals on Dec.
 4, 2017.
 He underwent spinal stabilization surgery two days later and has since learned to walk again.